Let’s stop being trapped by political correctness. Do men and women need gender related management training? I think so

 So when I think about it, it’s almost to be expected that there should be some blurring of both expectations and behaviour within organisations.
 Perhaps the real surprise should be that any of it comes right at all, given this real lack of experience in the overall scheme of things.

-Both men and women enter the workplace with their academic and professional qualifications and experience, but also with engrained behaviour patterns and expectations derived from their separate chromosomes, personality types and relationship role models developed in lives and interaction outside a work situation.
+Both men and women enter the workplace with their academic and professional qualifications and experience, but also with engrained behaviour patterns and expectations derived from their separate chromosomes, cultural socialisation, personality types and relationship role models developed in lives and interaction outside a work situation.

 Many women claimed that men needed special training relating to them in a business neutral way, believing that men are used to dealing with women as mothers, sisters, partners, daughters and less often as business peers and even less frequently as superiors.
 But conversely the same was said by the men about women!
 Jane Gunn also amplifies “Almost every instance of conflict or dispute at work is the catalyst for, or is mirrored by, conflict at home.
 In the same way relationships at home have a dramatic impact on our ability to create a productive and harmonious work life.”